fabrizioamort/Veritasloop/docs/INSTALLATION.md

 ## Environment Variables

 See `.env.example` for the complete list.

-Required variables:
+### Required Variables

+VeritasLoop performs **automatic validation** on startup and will exit with a clear error message if required variables are missing:

 ```bash
 # LLM Provider (at least one required)